hiveot/hub/runtime/authn/README.md

 ## Objective

-Manage Hub client profiles with authentication keys for the local network.
+Manage Hub client profiles and corresponding authentication keys.

 ## Status

 This service is being reworked for the Digital Twin Runtime.
-It is currently broken.
+It is functional but not yet used.

 Implementation of custom roles is not yet complete.